Modal

 Overview

 Modal Learning enhances employee performance through skill development, focusing on training for businesses that want to upskill their workforce.
-Their main product, the Modal Mastery Platform, combines live cohort learning with hands-on labs, projects, and personalized coaching from teaching assistants.
-This active learning approach helps employees engage with the material, improving retention and practical application of skills.
-Modal Learning operates on a subscription model, where companies pay to enroll employees in structured eight-week programs called Journeys, which mix on-demand content with live events.
-The platform also supports strategic skills planning to align training with business goals.
-By providing evidence-based career development paths, Modal Learning aims to help organizations retain talent and ensure employees achieve high-level technical outcomes.
+Their main product, the Modal Mastery Platform, facilitates active learning by combining live cohort sessions, hands-on labs, projects, and personalized coaching from teaching assistants.
+This approach encourages employees to engage with the material actively, improving retention and practical application of skills.
+Modal Learning operates on a subscription model, where companies pay to enroll employees in structured learning programs called Journeys, which last about eight weeks and mix on-demand content with live events.
+The platform also aids organizations in aligning training with business goals through strategic skills planning.
+By providing evidence-based career development paths, Modal Learning aims to help companies retain talent and ensure employees achieve high-level technical outcomes.

 Simplify Jobs